Mesagoppinmypants/NGELinux/README_LINUX.md

 ## Compilation

 Using a 32 bit installation of Ubuntu or Debian Linux, clone this repo and execute the build_linux.sh script from a terminal.
 While building, if you haven't already, go ahead and setup the database server, as build time is quite long.

+If you get errors about a CFLAG, remove the offending cflag from src/CMakeLists.txt and try again. gcc-5.2 is HIGHLY suggested, it builds a much more efficient server and supports all cflags.
+This is why using Debian Sid is a good option, else you can build gcc yourself or find a PPA to supply it.

 ## Configuration